Push-Top vs Screw-Top Cartridges: Filling Speed & Workflow | Empty 510 Carts

 • low-equipment setups

-• Watch-outs:
+• re-filling

-• slower per unit at higher volumes
+• slower times per unit at higher volumes

 • inconsistent torque can cause seal issues if rushed